DouwMarx/dataset_management/dataset_management/cwr_dataset/notes.md

 This is since all channels were not always measured and all measurement are accelerometer signals

 A min and max speed measuremnt is available inside each of the mat files.

+Something that is rather  confusing is that drive-end and fan-end can refere to two different things.
+In one case if refers to where the faulty bearing is placed for the test.
+In the other case it refers to the location of the accelerometer (On the housing).